CognitoIdentityProvider / Client / initiate_auth

 REFRESH_TOKEN_AUTH and REFRESH_TOKEN

-Provide a valid refresh token and receive new ID and access tokens.
+Receive new ID and access tokens when you pass a REFRESH_TOKEN parameter with a valid refresh token as the value.
 For more information, see Using the refresh token.

 CUSTOM_AUTH